 What is Margin Trading?

 The cost of the loan differs from one broker to another.
-Similarly, the margin loan rates vary.
+Similarly, margin loan rates vary.
 They can go as low as 1.6% or as high as 8%.
-The margin loan rate is established in line with the federal funds rate, so it varies over time.
+In the United States, the margin loan rate is established in line with the federal funds rate, so it varies over time.

 Risks of Margin Trading

 On the surface, the practice sounds pretty simple.
 However, in reality, margin trading is a sophisticated process that carries significant risk.
 Due to the heightened risks, it requires a special account referred to as a margin account.
 This is different from the ordinary cash account that most people are used to.

 When purchasing stock, one can use either a margin or cash account.
 However, short sales can only be performed using margin accounts.
 In the same way, certain financial securities such as commodities and futures are also paid for using margin accounts.

 Some of the risks associated with margin trading are: